rage/programming-23/data/part-4/5-print-statement-formatting.md

 print(f"Hi {name} your age is {age} years")
 ```

-Thus far we have only used very simple f-strings, but they can be very versatile in formatting printed out content.
+Thus far we have only used very simple f-strings, but they can be very versatile in formatting string type content.
 One very common use case is setting the number of decimals that are printed out with a floating point number.
 By default the number is quite high:

 ```python
 number = 1/3